Rowan Sawers: Career

-Over a career that spanned 21 seasons at the highest level, Sawers became the first field umpire to reach the 400-game milestone at senior VFL/AFL level, eventually retiring after 410 games, which included four VFL/AFL Grand finals and 31 other finals.
-In addition, he umpired eight State-of-Origin games and was involved in two International Rules tours to Ireland.
+Over a career that spanned 21 seasons, Sawers became the first field umpire to reach the 400-game milestone at senior VFL/AFL level, eventually retiring after 406 games, which included four VFL/AFL Grand finals and 31 other finals.

+In addition, he umpired eight State of Origin games, two International rules football tours to Ireland, and 16 VFA games, including at least one VFA Grand Final.

 Sawers was recruited from the Southern Umpires' Association in Seaford, Victoria.
 He began umpiring in the Victorian Football Association in 1975, and began his Victorian Football League career in 1977.

 He was selected to officiate his first senior VFL match in Round 7 of the 1977 VFL season with Ian Robinson between and at Moorabbin Oval.
 In a memorable umpiring debut, the Saints staged a mighty comeback in the final quarter to snatch a draw, but Sawers' main recollection was of his first bounce "My first bounce in League football didn't bounce – the ball got stuck in the mud.
 Paul Callery, the St Kilda rover, plucked the Sherrin out of the bog and played on."